IYamHim/Stonk-V2/README.md

+The information provided here is for testing and educational purposes only and should not be construed as financial advice.
+Please consult with a licensed financial advisor before making any financial decisions.
+This is all theoretical and not proven to work!
+This is a work in progress and nothing is guaranteed and things may/will break.

 # Stonk-Trainer v2

 An advanced stonk market prediction model using Generative Reinforcement Policy Optimization (GRPO) with the Qwen2.5-1.5B-Instruct model, featuring enhanced reward functions and training methodology.